“I can’t see the Wastelands,” Chantal whispered.

 “Both,” Maya answered.

-One heavy wooden door swung open, and Raman waved the girls inside.
+One door swung open, and Raman stepped back outside.

 “The king will see you now, ladies.”

 Maya curtsied before the dais.
 Following Maya’s example, Chantal curtsied as well.
-It was a clumsy attempt.
+It was a clumsy attempt, hampered as it was by her wide eyed wonder at the beauty of the immense room hung with rich tapestries depicting Tembar’s history.

 Aligh nodded his recognition, a motion noticeable only by the change of light shining off his silvered hair.
 His appearance grew more unkempt by the day; he refused to have his beard trimmed or his tunics taken in.
 The tunic’s light material hung from his thinning frame, his skin had grown sallow and dull.
 However, his dark grayish green eyes remained unchanged, shining out from under heavy brows.

 “Are you certain, Maya?”
 Aligh asked.
-“I seem to remember a boy child and him dieing at the same time as Valera.
+“I seem to remember a boy child and him dying at the same time as Valera.
 Am I wrong?”

 “No, sire,” she answered.
 “They both passed…”

 The king seemed to notice Chantal for the first time.
-His brow knit as he scrutinized her, searching for any hint of relationship.
+His brow knit as he scrutinized her.

 “She does look like Hitrata, doesn’t she?” he asked.

-The room’s heavy wooden doors swooshed open and banged into the wall as a tall gentleman rushed through them.
+The room’s heavy wooden doors swooshed open and banged into the wall, causing them all to jump and turn as a tall gentleman rushed into the throne room.
 He stopped almost immediately, his head snapping around to glare at Maya.
 She gulped, knowing she’d been caught as she watched him stalk toward her.

-“Good day, my lord,” she thought at him as contritely as possible and dropped into an exaggerated curtsey.
+“Good day, My Lord,” she thought at Lanre as contritely as possible and dropped into an exaggerated curtsey.

 “Where have you been?” he snapped through their mental link.
 Maya’s eyes fell to the floor as she tried to think of how to respond.
 “The Wastelands!
 Tembar Castle!
 You spoke to Ralic!”he shouted in her mind.